 Enable your skill with a test account and test the Alexa app experience for your skill.

-- Check that devices associated with your account display in the Alexa app with the correct Type in the Alexa app, which affects the iconography and whether there is a control page for the device.
-If you are seeing unexpected results, check the
+- Make sure that devices associated with your account display in the Alexa app with the correct Type in the Alexa app, which affects the iconography and whether there is a control page for the device.
+If you see unexpected results, check the

 DisplayCategoryyou specify for your device in discovery.

 - On a control page for a device, make settings changes in the Alexa app, and see if the device state changes.
-Your Lambda function should receive a directive indicating the request, which you would handle like a directive that originated from a voice request.
+Your skill should receive a directive indicating the request, which you would handle like a directive that originated from a voice request.

-- Make setting changes with Alexa using your voice, and check for the state updates in the Alexa app.
+- Make setting changes with Alexa by using your voice, and then verify the state updates in the Alexa app.